vielhuber/mjmlhelper/README.md

     "username": "your-username",
     "password": "your-password",
     "port": 465,
-    "ssl": "tls"
+    "ssl": "tls",
     "to": "to@tld.com",
     "inline_images": true,
     "log": "log.txt"
 }
 ```

 you can also specifiy an array or a textfile for the to-argument:
     "to": ["to@tld.com","to2@tld.com"]
     "to": "list.txt"

 ## usage